It will only be one block but it will be the cities first steps to improving North Main.

 North Main Street is very uneven and has had many repairs over the years to try and make the street less rough.

-Page 2 of 2 - The South Main project has provided an example of the difference a concrete street can make for drivers and many want the improvement extended on Main Street.
+The South Main project has provided an example of the difference a concrete street can make for drivers and many want the improvement extended on Main Street.